Common Questions About Vasectomy

-In our doctor’s hands, it is extremely effective.
-Our success rate has been better than 99.9% which is amongst the highest in North America.
-Having said that, statistically, 1/1200 vasectomies will fail.
-You must use other forms of contraception for three months as well until the doctor has examined two separate semen specimens and found them to be sperm free.
-If both tests are negative, it is very likely you will have permanent success as it is exceedingly rare for the tubes to ever grow back together if they have not done so by three months.
+Our success rate has been better than 99.9%.
+Having said that, statistically, 1/3000 vasectomies will fail.
+You must use other forms of contraception for three months as well until the doctor has examined a semen specimen and found it to be sperm free.
+If the tests are negative, it is very likely you will have permanent success as it is exceedingly rare for the tubes to ever grow back together if they have not done so by three months.

 Is there any discomfort?

 No-scalpel vasectomy is virtually painless.
-Our popular No-Needle No-Scalpel vasectomy is also available with Premium Service for improved comfort and convenience.
 After the procedure, you may be sore for a couple of days if you don’t overdo it and you should take a mild painkiller as outlined in the instructions.
-The discomfort is much less than with the conventional technique because there is minimal injury to the tissues.
+The discomfort is mild because there is minimal injury to the tissues.

 How long does the procedure take?

 When you come in for surgery, you will be with us for about one hour.
-When it comes time, it takes about 10 minutes to get you ready, 10 minutes for the procedure, and 10 minutes of waiting in our waiting room to ensure you are not lightheaded before driving home.
-Our doctors are two of the most experienced vasectomists in BC and are therefore able to complete your vasectomy very quickly.
+This includes about 10 minutes to get you ready, 6 minutes for the procedure, and 10 minutes of waiting in our waiting room to ensure you are not lightheaded before driving home.

 How many visits are required?

-At Pollock Clinics, our doctors understand your time is valuable so we make it possible to get your vasectomy done in just one single visit with our Premium Service option.
+At Pollock Clinics we make it possible to get your vasectomy done in just one single visit.

 How do you access the tubes without a scalpel?

 In order to perform a no-scalpel vasectomy, we use a very pointy hemostat that allows us to make a tiny puncture through the skin.
 This puncture can occur anywhere along the base of the penis or anywhere along the scrotum.
-The optimal location will be decided on the day of surgery and there is no need for concern where the puncture occurs.
+The optimal location will be decided on the day of surgery.

 Will I be sterile right away?

 No. After a vasectomy, there are always some active sperm remaining in your reproductive tract.
 It usually takes three months and 20 ejaculations to clear them.
-You and your partner should use some other form of birth control until two semen tests confirm that your semen is sperm free.
+You and your partner should use some other form of birth control until a semen test confirms that your semen is sperm free.